 - Perceptions that verification and reporting carry a high cost

-BAM will assign a BAM GreenStar designation to eligible BAM-insured bonds at no incremental cost to the issuer, leveraging our core competence in analyzing municipal accounting and financial reporting, capital investment plans, and legal documentation, and building on our existing annual credit surveillance.
+BAM will assign a BAM GreenStar designation to eligible bonds sold by a BAM member issuer at no incremental cost to the issuer, leveraging our core competence in analyzing municipal accounting and financial reporting, capital investment plans, and legal documentation, and building on our existing annual credit surveillance.
 BAM GreenStar is a cost-effective and transparent way for issuers to access the municipal green bond market.

 BAM criteria will vary depending on sector but are based on four fundamental components: